Ultralight Backpacking Tent

 I can help you plan the best backpacking, hiking, or family adventure of your life.
 Click here now to learn more.

 The Portal 2 is built with more durability than many ultralight tents.
 It uses 20-denier nylon ripstop in the floor, 15-denier nylon no-see-um mesh in the tent body, and an 1800mm, 10-denier nylon 66 ripstop silicone rainfly that, unlike PU coatings, doesn’t absorb water, meaning it won’t stretch and sag when wet.
 Slingfin employs fabrics with good UV and mildew resistance to extend their life, adds extra zipper sliders to double the lifespan of the zippers, and foregoes PU coatings that deteriorate over time.
 All stress-point seams are reinforced.

 A footprint (sold separately, $67, 5 oz.) protects the tent floor and allows pitching the Portal 2 with only the rainfly, slashing the shelter’s total weight to two pounds two ounces.
 Alternatively, Slingfin also sells separately a Portal Tub Floor ($106, 7.5 oz.) that has sidewalls to keep water from splashing in when pitching it only with the rainfly, a setup that also weighs just two pounds two ounces.

 While barely making the (arbitrary) weight limit for an ultralight tent, the Slingfin Portal 2 carves out a unique space in this category by striking a keen balance between solid stability and livability while weighing under three pounds, making it a good choice for any backpacker who wants to reduce pack weight while getting the wind resistance of a heavier tent.

-BUY IT NOW You can support my work on this blog by clicking this link to purchase a Slingfin Portal 2 at slingfin.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking this affiliate link to purchase a SlingFin Portal 2 at slingfin.com.

 Tell me what you think.